Cbsoftware/PressureNet-SDK/Documentation.md

 Usage
 -----

+The pressureNET SDK sends and receives data from our servers.
+In order to use the SDK, please sign up for an API key and get a Cumulonimbus developer account at http://pressurenet.cumulonimbus.ca/.
+You'll receive an API key by email, which you can then put into CbConfiguration to send and receive data.

 You must reference the CbService class in your project's AndroidManifest.xml in order to use it.
 Inside the <application> element, add a reference like this:

     <service